Honey Bunch: Chronology of the series

-The original series consisted of 34 books (with the 34th being published in 1955), although for the final two books, the original title was changed from just "Honey Bunch" to "Honey Bunch and Norman", signaling the shift the series would take to attempt to appeal to both sexes.
+The original series consisted of 34 books (the 34th published in 1955), although for the final two books, the title format was changed from just "Honey Bunch" to "Honey Bunch and Norman", signaling the shift the series would take to attempt to appeal to both sexes.

-The 35th book was listed in the back of #34 as Honey Bunch and Norman Visit Cocoa Land.
-This book was never released, however, the manuscript of it is in the New York Public Library archives.
+A 35th book was listed in the back of #34 as Honey Bunch and Norman Visit Cocoa Land.
+This book was never released.
+However, the manuscript of it is in the New York Public Library archives.

-In 1957 the series was re-vamped with a new title starting off the new Honey Bunch and Norman series.
+In 1957 the series was re-vamped with altered titles.
 As would also be done later by the Syndicate with the Dana Girls series, recent titles in the original series were recycled throughout the beginning of the new series.
 For example, Honey Bunch and Norman on Lighthouse Island, was first published in 1949 as Honey Bunch: Her First Trip to a Lighthouse, and Honey Bunch and Norman Visit Reindeer Farm 1958 was first published in 1953 as Honey Bunch: Her First Trip to Reindeer Farm.